Faust, Part Two

 Faust: The Second Part of the Tragedy (Faust.
 Der Tragödie zweiter Teil in fünf Akten.) is the second part of the tragic play Faust by Johann Wolfgang von Goethe.
 It was published in 1832, the year of Goethe's death.

 Only part of Faust I is directly related to the legend of Johann Faust, which dates to at latest the beginning of the 16th century (thus preceding Marlowe's play).
 The "Gretchen" subplot, although now the most widely known episode of the Faust legend, was of Goethe's own invention.
 In Faust II, the legend (at least in a version of the 18th century, which came to Goethe's attention) already contained Faust's marriage with Helen and an encounter with an Emperor.
 But certainly Goethe deals with the legendary material very freely in both parts.

+Background

+Goethe had been working on Faust from before 1772 all the way up to his death in 1832 (he had worked on this play for more than 60 years), alternating between parts.
+In 1797, following Schiller's advice, he continued his work on the first part of the play, which he completed in 1805 (the same year of Schiller's death).
+The first part was published three years later, in 1808.
+In 1818, Goethe read Christopher Marlowe's play, Doctor Faustus, and he began working on the second part of the play in 1825.
+The first act of the tragedy's second part was written between 1826 and 1827, whilst the second act was written in a period spacing from 1828 to 1830.
+Goethe wrote the third act for the better half of 1827, and he continued working on the fifth act in 1828.
+The fourth act was written between February and July 1831, with Goethe sealing the manuscript (which was to be published after his death), but he sometimes took it out for private readings to his daughter-in-law, Ottilie von Goethe, and to his friend, Johann Peter Eckermann.
+Goethe died in March of 1832, and the tragedy was published a year later by Eckermann and Friedrich Wilhelm Riemer in the first volume of Nachgelassene Werke (Posthumous works).